rasundsbak/rtd-tutorial/docs/source/02_easy_login.rst

 .. note::

   Task 2.2: 2 mins.
-How do you copy or move files in the terminal view?
+How do you copy or move files in the browser view?
 Hint, mark the file, and click on Move/Copy